 QR codes are a great way to keep track of your items.
 They allow you to quickly display the Labstep records for an item where you check its metadata or update relevant information such as its availability, location or amount remaining.

 This article will guide you through using Labstep in conjunction with a label printer to print customisable QR code labels for all your inventory items.

-In order to follow through this article, you must have exported your data first.
+You must have exported your data first to follow through with this article.
 To learn how to do that, click here.

 Setting up the Label Template:

-To print your labels you will first need to set up a template to specify what information appears on the label and where, including the all important QR Code field.
+To print your labels, you will first need to set up a template to specify what information appears on the label, including the all-important QR Code field.

 For Brother printers, this can be done with the P Touch Editor software that comes with the printer.
 See here for more information on how to create a label template with a QR Code.

 For Brady printers, this can be done in the Brady Workstation software (you'll need the Custom Designer Add-on).
 See here for more.

 For Zebra printers, this can be done with the Zebra Designer Pro version.
 See here.

 Once you have set up your label template, you will have to import the data from the CSV file you exported.